Christopher-Xavier/Bar-client/README.md

 ![Recipes View](./READMEimg/Recipes-view.png)

-After finding a recipe you would like, you can follow the instructions to buyild it, or save it ti your favorites to make later.
+After finding a recipe you would like, you can follow the instructions to build it, or save it ti your favorites to make later.

 ![Recipe View](./READMEimg/Recipe-view.png)